-If HACA's waiting list for tenant-based assistance is open when an applicant is placed on the waiting list for the PHA's public housing program, project-based voucher program or moderate rehabilitation program, HACA will direct the applicant to the internet link to complete an application for HCV tenant based assistance.
+If HACA's waiting list for tenant-based assistance is open when an applicant is placed on the waiting list for the PHA's project-based voucher program or moderate rehabilitation program, HACA will direct the applicant to the internet link to complete an application for HCV tenant based assistance.

-Similarly, if HACA's waiting list for its Public Housing program, project-based voucher program or moderate rehabilitation program is open when an applicant is placed on the waiting list for its tenant-based program, and if the other program includes units suitable for the applicant, HACA will direct the applicant to the internet link for the other programs to complete an application.
+Similarly, if HACA's waiting list for its project-based voucher program or moderate rehabilitation program is open when an applicant is placed on the waiting list for its tenant-based program, and if the other program includes units suitable for the applicant, HACA will direct the applicant to the internet link for the other programs to complete an application.